On uniqueness in Steiner problem: Introduction

-We say that configuration $P$ is \textit{ambiguous} if there are several minimal Steiner trees for $P$.
-Ivanov and Tuzhilin proved~\cite{ivanov2006uniqueness} that the complement to the set of ambiguous configurations contains a dense open set.
-Edelsbrunner and Strelkova asked whether the measure of ambiguous configurations is zero or not.
-We prove a stronger statement.
+A configuration $P \in \mathbb{P}_d$ is \textit{ambiguous} if there are several Steiner trees for $P$.
+Ivanov and Tuzhilin proved~\cite{ivanov2006uniqueness} that the complement to the set of ambiguous configurations contains an open dense subset\Footnote{1}{For some reason they call it ``general position''} of $\mathbb{P}_2$.
+Edelsbrunner and Strelkova~\cite{edelsbrunner2012configuration} asked whether the measure of ambiguous configurations is zero or not.
+We provide a positive answer by proving the following stronger statement.